joemoose/dungeoneers.d20/docs/appendix-f-sword_and_sorcery.md

 A warrior has mastered a variety of special maneuvers you can perform in combat.
 You do this by spending a resource called **Grit**.
 You start with one grit.
 At every **even-numbered** level, you gain one additional grit.
 You can use multiple maneuvers at the same time.

-Grit is restored after a long rest.
+Grit is restored after a short rest.

 #### Starting Maneuvers